sifex/sla-timer/README.md

 ## Installation

-You can install the package via composer:
+You can install the `sla-timer` via composer:

 ```bash
 composer require sifex/sla-timer